F1 Manager (video game): Reception

-Jeuxvideo.com was complimentary towards the game's graphics and was critical of its soundtrack of which the reviewer deemed had no originality: "A very (too) complete game which will delight fans of the genre but which is likely to tire the neophyte fairly quickly, especially since the level of difficulty is not adjustable according to your skill in management."
+Jeuxvideo.com was complimentary towards the game's graphics and was critical of its soundtrack of which the reviewer deemed had no originality.
+They also said that the level of difficulty is not adjustable according to player's skill in management.
 Paul Presley of PC Zone felt that the most problematic aspect of the game was not making a difference in it and noted the races continue for a short while after the first car has completed a race.
 He however concluded that F1 Manager was better in terms of playability than Grand Prix Manager.
-A reviewer for the French magazine Joystick felt the layout of the game was atheistical, which they believed would make it more endearing to the public than Grand Prix Manager, and was less complimentary on its graphical and sound bugs.
-Nathan Quinn of The Race wrote that the game "killed off the racing subgenre of management games for a long time."
+A reviewer for the French magazine Joystick felt the user-friendliness and aesthetics of the game would make it more endearing to the public than Grand Prix Manager, and was less complimentary on its graphical and sound bugs.
+Nathan Quinn of The Race wrote that the game "killed off" the racing subgenre of management games for a long time.